eunivers3/python-multithread-batch-geocoder/README.md

 Execute the code with `python geocode.py`

 ## Results
 The list of results generated will be saved as a JSON file by default.
+Option to save results as a csv too.

 For each address parsed, **successful** responses will have the the form:
 ```json